continue-revolution/sd-webui-segment-anything/README.md

 ### Step 3:

 - Launch webui and switch to img2img mode.
-- Upload your image, left click for positive prompt (black dot), right click for negative prompt (red dot), left click any dot again to cancel the prompt.
+- Upload your image and **add prompts on the image (MUST)**.
+Left click for positive prompt (black dot), right click for negative prompt (red dot), left click any dot again to cancel the prompt.
+If you forgot to add prompts, there will be exceptions on your terminal.
 - Click `Preview Segmentation` button
 - Choose your favorite segmentation and check `Copy to Inpaint Upload`
 - Switch to `Inpaint upload`.
 There is no need to upload another image or mask, just leave them blank.
 Write your prompt, configurate and click `Generate`.